 They become partners by focusing on their core business and niche expertise for an excellent customer side.

 I am a local business, is dropshipping for me?

 If you want to make a transition to online sales exclusively or complementarily on different products, it is the solution for you.

 Indeed, this method allows you to sell products online that are mostly unavailable in physical shops and responds to different marketing and sales cycles than the management of a physical shop.

 I am a supplier; how can I use dropshipping?

 It can be interesting for a supplier to use Dropshipping for several reasons.
-First of all, Dropshipping allows the supplier to focus on its core business: product logistics and distribution.
-Another advantage is that the supplier does not have to invest time and money in an e-commerce site in marketing and communication since the distributor takes care of it directly and promotes the products you sell.
+First of all, this concept allows the supplier to focus on its core business: product logistics and distribution.
+Another advantage is that the supplier does not have to invest time and money in an e-commerce site in marketing and communication, since the distributor takes care of it directly and promotes the products you sell.

 Ordering many products with the uncertainty of selling them is a risk that individual traders often carry.
 Dropshipping works on a just-in-time basis with zero stock.
 The entrepreneur limits his costs and risk-taking while increasing his margins.

 It is a practice that has been around for a long time!